philippefaes/grlib/designs/leon3-altera-ep3c25-eek/README.txt

 The leon3 design can be synthesized with quartus or synplify, and can reach 60 - 70 MHz depending on configuration and synthesis options.
-Use 'make quartus' or 'make quartus-synp' to run the complete flow.
-To program the FPGA in batch mode, use 'make quartus-prog-fpga' or
+Use 'make quartus' to run the complete flow.
+To program the FPGA in batch mode, use
+'make quartus-prog-fpga' or
 'make quartus-prog-fpga-ref (reference config).